Lac-Mégantic rail disaster: The route

-The railway passing through Lac-Mégantic, Quebec, was owned by the United States-based Montreal, Maine and Atlantic Railway (MMA).
-The MMA has owned and operated a former Canadian Pacific Railway (CPR) main line since January 2003, between Saint-Jean-sur-Richelieu, Quebec, in the west and Brownville Junction, Maine, in the east.
+The railway passing through Lac-Mégantic was owned by the United States-based Montreal, Maine and Atlantic Railway (MMA).
+The MMA had owned and operated a former Canadian Pacific Railway (CPR) main line since January 2003, between Saint-Jean-sur-Richelieu, Quebec, in the west and Brownville Junction, Maine, in the east.

 The rail line through Lac-Mégantic and across Maine was built in the late 1880s as part of the final link in CPR's transcontinental system between Montreal and Saint John, New Brunswick, with the section east of Lac-Mégantic known as the International Railway of Maine.
 A 1970s proposal to reroute the line to bypass downtown Lac-Mégantic was never implemented because of cost.
 The rail line was owned by CPR until sold in segments in January 1995.

-VIA Rail discontinued passenger service on the route in December 1994 owing to the pending change in ownership, as VIA regulations then prohibited its passenger trains from operating on tracks that were not owned by either of Canada's two national railway companies.
+Via Rail discontinued passenger service on the route in December 1994 owing to the pending change in ownership, as Via regulations then prohibited its passenger trains from operating on tracks that were not owned by either of Canada's two national railway companies.
 The eastern half of the line between Brownville Junction and Saint John was sold to the industrial conglomerate J. D. Irving, which established two subsidiaries: the Eastern Maine Railway and New Brunswick Southern Railway (NBSR).
 The western half of the line between Brownville Junction toward Montreal was sold to Iron Road Railways (IRR), a U.S.-based company, which established a subsidiary called Canadian American Railroad.

 IRR filed for bankruptcy for its subsidiary company in fall 2002.
 The former CPR main line from Saint-Jean-sur-Richelieu to Brownville Junction was sold to Rail World Inc. in January 2003.
-Rail World formed the MMA as a subsidiary and engaged in aggressive cost cutting for freight train operations and continued to defer maintenance on the tracks to the point where much of the track is now in marginal condition.
+Rail World formed the MMA as a subsidiary and engaged in aggressive cost cutting for freight train operations and continued to defer maintenance on the tracks to the point where much of the track was in marginal condition.

 Transport Canada permits a railway to remain in service with as few as five solid ties and 14 damaged ties in a 39 ft section of track, provided trains are limited to 10 mph on straight flat track.
 MMA failed to take advantage of millions of dollars of available federal/provincial 2:1 matching infrastructure grants under a 2007 program as track conditions on the MMA line in Quebec continued to deteriorate.
-By 2013, speed reductions were required on 23 portions of the line, including a 5 mph limit at Sherbrooke yard and 10 mph on an 11 mi stretch east of Magog.
+By 2013, speed reductions were required on 23 portions of the line, including an 5 mph limit at Sherbrooke yard and 10 mph on an 11 mi stretch east of Magog.